hassannezam/Student-Performance-Analysis-SQL-PowerBI/README.md

 - Compared individual student performance against class averages
 - Detected high- and low-performing students for targeted support
 - Analysed subject-level performance patterns
 ---

-#  Work in Progress
-SQL scripts (schema and queries) are being finalised and will be uploaded shortly.

----

 # Dashboard Presentation #
 A summary of the dashboard and insights is mentioned above.